After writing the short piece below, I decided to go in-depth and expand on the topic.

 - Storytelling.
 The story behind those images.
 The way you shot those landscapes.
 Great sequences of portraits that make sense together.
 Blogging to give context.
 You get the idea :-)

 - Image theft detection solutions are getting smarter.
 Tools like TinEye are gaining tracking and might soon make regular watermarks obsolete.
 But I don’t think we’re there yet.
+In the meantime, you can use services like PhotoClaim to find stolen images.

 - More photography eCommerce solutions are starting to appear.
 Since photography is a growing market, existing “players” like PhotoShelter are getting competition from WooCommerce (the biggest eCommerce plugin for WordPress) with their new Photography extension, and the popular NextGen Gallery also now has eCommerce.